yurinek/python_yml_creator_for_ansible/README.md

 ## Goals of the project

-This script creates a list of database users from the interactive operator input. <br>
+This script creates a dict list of database users from the interactive operator input. <br>

-After that an ansible yml file is generated which stores new created user lists. <br>
+After that an ansible yml file is generated which stores new created user dict lists. <br>

 This way there is no need for manual creation of ansible yml files. <br>